 Almost every one of us is familiar with the name Charlie Chaplin, and he’s known to be a great director, actor, and writer.
 But did you know that before he became successful, he went through a lot ever since he was a child?
 Charlie Chaplin was an English comic actor, composer, and filmmaker who became popular in the silent film era.
 Through his screen persona, The Tramp, he became a worldwide icon and considered among the most important figures in the history of the film industry.

 Charlie Chaplin’s career spanned over 75 years, from his childhood during the Victorian era until a year before he died in 1977.
 And along with his success were both worship and controversy.
 If you’d like to learn more about him, read on as we’re giving you the ultimate guide to Charlie Chaplin.
+Meanwhile, open the link to know the 5 best casino films ever made.

 Charlie Chaplin’s Personal Life